Fine Pitch FPC

-Many of our fine pitch FPC products are available in both upper (top) or lower (bottom) contact versions.
+Many of our fine pitch FPC products are available in top, bottom, or dual contact versions.
 This attribute represents which portion of the contact the FPC interacts with.
 As you can see from the image below, the FPC contacts are formed in a “U” shape.
 Only one prong of that U-shaped contact interfaces with the FPC contacts.
 Choosing the correct contact design is generally based on the orientation of the flexible printed circuit, as described below.

 What’s the advantage of angled insertion?